libAtoms/workflow/docs/source/examples.dimers.md

 The example below illustrates its application to a system containing hydrogen and oxygen atoms.
 At first, we define an `OutputSpec` that will be used to handle the output, i.e. the structural data we are going to generate.
-For the generation itself the `prepare()` function is executed where the `atomic_numbers` arguments specifies which combinations of species to consider (here all combinations between H and O, i.e. H-H, H-O and O-O).
+For the generation itself the `prepare()` function is executed where the `atomic_numbers` arguments specifies which combinations of species to consider (here all combinations among H and O, i.e. H-H, H-O and O-O).
 The `bond_lengths` argument allows us to specify a characteristic length that is used to sample a range of dimer distances.
 While isolated atoms are another source of information frequently added to a training set, in this example we are interested in dimers only and, thus, set `do_isolated_atoms=False`.